teddygroves/documentation/Data-Lake/README.md

 ### DATALAKE-SYNC OVERVIEW

-sync_to_azure is a script for synchronizing MiSeq/NextSeq runs to Azure blob storage.
-**This beginning of the sentence does not make sense to me** that given us a source folder (--main-folder) containing individual runs in sub-folders, the script will synchronize each sub-folder to azure, verify the integrity of remote files by comparing MD5 hashes, and optionally delete local files if files were successfully transferred and validated (with --remove-source).
+sync_to_azure is a script for synchronizing MiSeq and NextSeq that runs in the Azure blob storage.
+(Blob storage is optimized for storing massive amounts of unstructured data.) the sync_to_azure script given us a source folder (--main-folder) containing individual runs in sub-folders, the script will synchronize each sub-folder to azure, verify the integrity of remote files by comparing MD5 hashes, and optionally delete local files if files were successfully transferred and validated (with --remove-source).
-Completed runs **are?** detected by checking for the existence of user-defined files, such as "RTAComplete.txt" for MiSeq and "RunCompletionStatus.xml" for NextSeq v2 (with --completion-flag).
-In addition to synchronizing folders containing sequencing runs, the script can optionally **not sure it is an option that you would need to manually select?** copy sample-sheet files located in a separate folder; for a given run ${NAME} the sample-sheet is expected to be named ${NAME}.csv.

 ## AZCOPY
 The project is depend on AZCOPY,